 I glance at the shot.
 All I see is a big blond fur ball, but there is no denying it’s a fur ball of happiness.
 There are a lot of reasons to take a Rocky Mountaineer journey, and if I do say so myself, the spirit of my fur ball head sums it up: the spectacular scenery of the Rockies, the chance to experience one of the most iconic destinations in Canada, the gourmet cuisine and the easy luxury of travelling in a world-class train.

 Journey through the Clouds

-As a brand ambassador for Rocky Mountaineer I’ve now done every route except the leg from Seattle to Vancouver.
+As a brand ambassador for Rocky Mountaineer I’ve now done every route.
 Two years ago I took Rocky Mountaineer’s Route Selector Quiz to see which route best suited my personality.
 It said I was a Dream Seeker and should take the Journey through the Clouds, which travels from Vancouver, British Columbia, to Jasper, Alberta (or the other way around), with an overnight in Kamloops.

 After all, aren’t top life experiences as much about the inner journey as the external one?

 So now is my chance.
 I’m finally taking a Journey through the Clouds.
 In case you’re thinking of doing the same route, here is my on-the-spot Rocky Mountaineer train review.

 Visit the Rocky Mountaineer website.